 Anxiety is our body’s natural response to let us know when we are in potential danger or that something is wrong.
-Anxiety and worry to certain degree is normal and in fact adaptive.
+Anxiety and worry to a certain degree are normal and in fact adaptive.
 However, when anxiety begins to become uncontrollable or it interferes with our ability to function normally it has become a problem and it is possible you may have an anxiety disorder.

 Symptoms of Generalised Anxiety Disorder

 Common symptoms of generalised anxiety disorder include:

 - worrying or being anxious a lot of the time;